+W nch ster.
 (Dave Prevar, Annapolis, Md.)

 2. Winner of the book of entries from old New York Magazine Competitions: For Week 898, predictions for next year (for this week’s contest, we used 2012):

 Oct.
 4, 2012: In a feeble “Wag the Dog” attempt, Obama invades Uzbeki-beki-bekistan.
 (David Genser, Poway, Calif.

-From Week 910, slightly alter an ad slogan to be used for someone else:
+3. From Week 910, slightly alter an ad slogan to be used for someone else:

 Redskins quarterback Rex Grossman: Takes a sacking and keeps on lacking.
 (Larry Gray, Union Bridge, Md.)

 4. Week 893, 25-word stories: “I have some distressing news,” said Dr. Stone.
 “During your last exam, I found a lump in your breast.”
 Sally frowned.
 “But . . . you’re my dentist.”
 (Craig Dykstra, Centreville, Va.)